 POWs were not included as a separate category in the post WW2 collection of war roles.
-See Local History/ WW1 WW2/ Colection of war service details 1945.
+See Local History/ WW1 WW2/ Collection of war service details 1945.
 Individuals were presumably counted in the numbers by service.

 This record will grow as more come to light.
 It is currently divided into two parts, WW1 and WW2 as these are the wars with known POWs.
 However we are aware that no year has passed since the start of Scouting in which British Troops have not been involved in a war or action.

 The following is a list; some have pages which give fuller details.

 - Bernard Porter Luscombe SM 3rd Cambridge See People/ Individuals/ Early Warrants/ Tales from Early Warrants Attempted escape.

 - W Shaw Possibly Cambridge Scout Died whilst in German hands